ritikmishra/terminus/README.md

 1. It is assumed that the user is playing on the latest Anacreon Beta game.
 At time of writing, this is the "Fallen Worlds: Era 4" scenario.

-2. In the project's Alpha state, it is assumed that the user inputs valid commands.
+2. Tt is assumed that the user inputs valid commands (at least during the project's Alpha state).
 For example: if a world name is inputted, and no such world exists, Terminus will crash.

+3. It is assumed that the user refreshes the game client page after running a script.
+Updates occur instantaneously, but often a refresh is required to view changes in game.
+Alternatively, updates will also be visible after watch change when the game client updates.

-3. It is assumed that the user does not use the scripts provided with malicious intent.
+4. It is assumed that the user does not use the scripts provided with malicious intent.

 ## Features ##